 SAFETY NOTE: FALL HAZARD:

-There are no barriers installed on the rear retaining walls.
+There is no barrier installed on the back porch.
 The absence of a proper rail or barrier constitutes a fall hazard and should be corrected.
 Consult with a qualified contractor for installation of a proper barrier.